JoururiChan/pcthmon/FEATURES.md

 * Whirlpool and Fire Spin have 90% accuracy.
 * Hail boosts Defense of Ice-types by 50%.
 * Submission and Take Down have 90 power, 100% accuracy, and 15 PP to match Blaze Star.
-* Crabhammer and Octazooka have 95% accuracy.
+* Crabhammer and Black Ripple have 95% accuracy.
 * Sing has 75% accuracy to match Lovely Kiss.
 * Supersonic has 65% accuracy and 20 PP.
 * Hidden Power is ???-type and has 70 power.